Uduvil: Etymology

 'Silappathikāram' is a Mahāyāna Buddhist epic.
 The epic 'Silappathikāram' emphasizes the married life and the epic 'Manimēhalai' the renounced life.
 Renounced life has no meaning and possibility without the existence of married life.
 Thus, 'Mahāyāna' Buddhism emphasises these two.
 That was the reason why the 'Mahāyāna' Buddhist Monk 'Thiruvalluvan' in his 'Kural' placed the main chapter 'Domestic Virtue' at the beginning.
 The three small chapters 'the Praise of God,' 'the Might of Virtue, and 'the Greatness of Ascetics' placed at the beginning of 'Kural' praise the Buddhist Triple Gem.

 Also, the four stanzas placed at the beginning of 'Silappathikāram' praise Buddha (1st stanza), Dhamma (second and third) and Sanga (fourth).
 In the Sinhala literature 'Vayanthimālaya' that describes the early life of Kannaki and Kōvalan also, we find stanzas that praise Buddha, Dhamma and Sanga placed at the beginning.
 There are a number of Sinhala literature that praise the Triple-Gem at the beginning.

 Symbolizing a literature or a book by praising the Buddhist Triple Gem is the literary symbolization of Buddhism.

-It is very important to note here that the 'Thēravāda' Buddhism rejects completely the Purānas, literature, symbolization, symbolization of Buddha and Buddhism, music, dance, and other forms of fine arts.
+The 'Thēravāda' Buddhism rejects completely the Purānas, literature, symbolization, symbolization of Buddha and Buddhism, music, dance, and other forms of fine arts.
 'Mahāyāna' Buddhism only utilised these to propagate Buddhism and assist all the people to practice Buddhism and attain Nibbāna.

 However, one of the Tamil historians Dr. Ragupathy has given the explanation that 'Uduvil' means 'acacia pond.'
 'Acacia' is a thorny bush.
 In Tamil it is called 'Udai' and in Sinhala 'Uda.'
 His interpretation is based on breaking 'Uduvil' as 'Udu + vil.'